MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

   "MicrosoftAppPassword": "",
   "ScmType": "None",

-  "QnAKnowledgebaseId": "<knowledge-base-id>",
+  "QnAKnowledgebaseId": "knowledge-base-id",
-  "QnAAuthKey": "<qna-maker-resource-key>",
+  "QnAAuthKey": "qna-maker-resource-key",
-  "QnAEndpointHostName": "<your-hostname>" // This is a URL ending in /qnamaker }
+  "QnAEndpointHostName": "your-hostname" // This is a URL ending in /qnamaker }
 ```